thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## calculate delta

-Calculates 'delta' based on the previous time-series reading and current reading and adds it to the message.
+Calculates delta based on the previous time series reading and current reading and adds it to the message.
 Delta calculation is done in scope of the message originator, e.g. device, asset or customer.
-Available since **v3.2.2**.

 **Configuration**

 * **Input value key** - specifies the key that will be used to calculate the delta.
 * **Output value key** - specifies the key that will store the delta value in the enriched message.
 * **Number of digits after floating point** - precision of the delta calculation.
 Optional.
-* **Tell Failure if delta is negative** - enables force failure of message processing by a rule node if delta value is negative.
+* **Tell Failure if delta is negative** - if enabled, fails message processing if delta value is negative.
-* **Add the time difference between "Input value key" readings** - enables computation of the time difference between the current and previous telemetry reading timestamp.
+* **Add the time difference between "Input value key" readings** - if enabled, rule node will compute the time difference between the current and previous telemetry reading timestamps.
   * **Period value key** - specifies the key that will store the timestamp delta value in the enriched message.
 Required only if **Add the time difference between "Input value key" readings** is enabled.
-* **Exclude zero deltas from outbound message** - enables the **Output value key** to be included in the outbound message only when its value is non-zero.
+* **Exclude zero deltas from outbound message** - if enabled, the **Output value key** will be included in the outgoing message only when its value is non-zero.
-* **Use caching** - enables caching of the **Input value key** value in memory to improve performance.
-The cache will not be updated if the Input value key value is modified elsewhere in the system or by other rule nodes.
+* **Use caching** - if enabled, **Input value key** value will be cached in memory to improve performance.
+    > **Note:** The cache will not be updated if the **Input value key** value is modified elsewhere in the system or by other rule nodes.
   The rule node will use the cached value to compute the delta upon the arrival of the next message.

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-calculate-delta-config.png)

-**Output**
+**Output connections**

  * **Success** - if the key configured via **Input value key** parameter is present in the incoming message;
  * **Other** - if the key configured via **Input value key** parameter is not present in the incoming message;